How to Choose a Safe and Legal South African Betting Site

 Fake Websites or Apps

-Some scammers build entire fake betting platforms or unofficial apps to trick players into registering and making deposits.
+Some scammers build entire fake betting sites or unofficial apps to trick bettors into registering and making deposits.
 Red flags include poor design, broken links, unrealistic bonus offers, or missing licensing information in the footer.
 To avoid these traps, only use links from trusted sources and verify the site’s licence through the relevant provincial gambling board before creating an account.

 Fake Competition Wins